-The rules are generally decided by the tenants and the landlord.
+The rules for communal gardens in flats are generally decided by the tenants and the landlord.
 A board may exist made up of these people where the rules are agreed upon.
 Difficulties may arise if new people enter the building who were not aware of these rules or when and how they were agreed which has the potential to cause conflict.

 Rules for a communal garden

 If you are not sure about the rules in your garden then you should ask your landlord for clarification.
 If you find that a neighbour or other member of the building objects to the way you behave in the garden then seek clarification from the board or the landlord.

 Lease or tenancy agreement